sc0ttj/router/README.md

 So to make life easier, `router` does this basic parsing of the HTTP request `body` for you, so that it's readily available in the `params` passed to your routes:

 1. The `req.body` chunks received are combined into a string, available as `req.body` in your routes.
-2. The `req.body` string is also added to `params` as `params.body`.
-3. If `req.body` is a URL-encoded or JSON-encoded string, `router` will convert it to a JS object, and also add its _properties_ to `params`.
+2. If `req.body` is a URL-encoded or JSON-encoded string, `router` will convert it to a JS object, and also add its _properties_ to `params`.
 For example, the original `req.body` may be `?user=bob&id=1` - this will be parsed for you and available as `params.user` and `params.id`.

-Therefore, in your routes, there's often no need to parse `req.body` yourself - unless handling gzipped data or file uploads.

-If you do need gzipping or uploads (multi-part form data or octect-streams), you should use middleware like `body-parser`.
+Therefore, when inside your routes, there's often no need to parse `req.body` yourself - unless handling gzipped data or file uploads (multi-part form data or octect-streams).
+In this case, you should use middleware like [`body-parser`](https://expressjs.com/resources/middleware/body-parser.html).

-If you're using `router` in a GET-based restful API, you prob don't need to worry about `req.body`, it's usually only for POST data and file uploads.
+If you're rnunning a GET-based restful API, you probably don't need to worry about `req.body`, it's usually only for POST data and file uploads.

 ## Usage in AWS Lambda: as router for your API